nguyenvukhang/kitty2/docs/integrations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A graphing and data visualization tool that can be made to display its output in kitty with the following bash snippet:
+A graphing and data visualization tool that can be made to display its output in alatty with the following bash snippet:

 .. code-block:: sh